 Certain probiotics – especially L. acidophilus – are sometimes taken in huge quantities because they’re considered “safe in any amount.”
-The problem with this is that L. acidophilus mainly produces D-lactic acid, and for those who cannot easily break it can create unintended consequences.
+However, L. acidophilus mainly produces D-lactic acid, and for those who cannot easily break this could create unintended consequences.

 D-lactic acidosis (or a sub-clinical form of the same) occurs when the body is unable to rid itself of D-lactic acid.
-Diet – especially a diet rich in carbs if an individual cannot digest them well – is the main factor behind acidosis.
+Diet – especially a diet rich in carbs if an individual cannot digest them well – is considered by some to be the main factor behind acidosis.
 As we’ll discuss later on, though, there are studies which indicate probiotic use can also induce this condition.

 Here’s what happens at a cellular level: D-lactate buildup causes cellular metabolism of glucose to switch from an aerobic (oxygen-rich) process to an anaerobic (oxygen-deprived) process.
 In this oxygen-starved environment cells are unable to produce adequate amounts of adenosine triphosphate (ATP), which is needed for the “synthesis, degradation and ‘firing’ of neurotransmitter molecules.” (source)